jooohyunpark/itp-canvas-for-coders/Notes.md

 ```

 ```
-A man starts driving without knowing where he is going.
-He alternates between turning right and left, and finally he gets stuck at the end of a forest road.
-Soon it gets dark and starts to snow, but instead of going back to find help, he ventures, foolishly, into the dark forest.
+A recently deceased man returns as a ghost to his suburban home to console his bereft wife, only to find that in his spectral state, he has become stuck in time, forced to watch passively as the life he knew and the woman he loves slowly slip away.

-- A Shining, Jon Fosse
+- A Ghost Story
 ```

 ```